 With nearly 4,000 years of cultivation by humans, the apricot has emerged as a fascinating fruit with a myriad of attractive characteristics.
 Delight in their many uses by discovering how to grow apricots below.

 The optimal development of apricots depends on a variety of factors, such as temperature, soil quality, plant spread, and genetics.
-The following growing guidelines provide useful information about how to cultivate apricots at home.
+The following growing guidelines provide useful information about how to grow an apricot tree at home.

 Apricots thrive in deep, well-drained silt or sandy loam soil.
 A pH of 6.0 - 6.5 is recommended.
 As for the location, the trees should be planted where they will receive full sun and protection from high winds.